robcarver17/pysystemtrade/docs/userguide.md

 config.instrument_div_multiplier=1.1 ## not nested, no problem

 ## Heres an example of how you'd change a nested parameter
-## If the element doesn't yet exist in your config:
+## If the element doesn't yet exist in your config
+## If the element did exist, then obviously doing this would overwrite all other parameters in the config

 config.volatility_calculation=dict(days=20)

-## If it does exist do this instead:
+## If it does exist you can do this instead:
 config.volatility_calculation['days']=20
 ```